 Here is a jQuery plugin to show modal popups.
 IziModal has lots of options for personalization.
-You can, for example, customize the animation, text content, colors.
-It is lightweight, responsive and retina-ready.
+You can, for example, customize the animation, text content, and colors.
+It is lightweight, responsive, and retina-ready.

 / in date input.
-Use this library to serve better user experience.
+Use this library to serve a better user experience.